The Grey Coat Hospital - GCSE Results 2025

 GUNN Cecily - University of Bristol, Economics and Politics (A*, A, A)

-HEMSLEY Evie – University TBC, Geography (A*, A, A and a B grade in the EPQ)
+HEMSLEY Evie – University of Cambridge, Geography (A*, A, A and a B grade in the EPQ)

 KAMAL Nafeesah - University of Oxford, Politics, Philosophy and Economics (A, A, A)